How to Decorate a Chandelier with Flowers for Spring

-Today, I’m excited to share with you how to decorate a chandelier with flowers for Spring.
+We’re sharing how to decorate a chandelier with flowers for Spring today!

-Start with a clean chandelier that is free from dust, dirt or debris.
+Start with a clean chandelier that is free from dust, dirt, and debris.

 Allow a few pieces to slightly drop to add a bit of whimsy.

-Make sure the stems are not too heavy (you don’t want to cause any damage to your chandelier or ceiling) and have been properly secured with string or floral wire.
+Make sure the stems are not too heavy, you don’t want to cause any damage to your chandelier or ceiling.
+You also want to make sure the stems have been properly secured with string or floral wire.

 This is definitely one of those super simple decorating ideas that makes a big impact and doesn’t take very long to create at all.